whatsnowplaying/whats-now-playing/docs/quickstart.rst

 ~~~~~~~

 * Microsoft has beefed up Windows security and you may now get prompted about an unsigned
   binary.
-Click on 'More Info' and then 'Run Anyway' to launch Now Playing.
+Click on 'More Info' and then 'Run Anyway' to launch **What's Now Playing**.

 Linux
 ~~~~~~